 £1,000,000 purchase, non-resident plus additional dwellings.
 Standard residential SDLT £43,750.
 With 5% Schedule 4ZA: £93,750.
 With 5% + 2% surcharges: £113,750.
 At hypothetical 3% non-resident rate: £123,750.

-The combined non-resident-plus-additional-dwellings position is the highest SDLT load on UK residential property.
-A non-resident buy-to-let buyer at £1 million pays £113,750 of SDLT at the current rates, or 11.4% effective.
-At the hypothetical 3% rate, the figure rises to £123,750 (12.4% effective).
-For high-end non-resident BTL portfolios, the combined surcharge load is a material element of the entry cost.
+This is the heaviest SDLT load UK residential property carries.
+A non-resident buy-to-let buyer at £1 million pays £113,750 at the current rates, an effective 11.4%, rising to £123,750 (12.4% effective) at the hypothetical 3% rate.
+On a high-end non-resident BTL portfolio that surcharge load is a serious slice of your entry cost, not a rounding error.

 Want this checked against your specific situation?